Jennifer Lopez: Political views and activism

 Lopez is an avid supporter of LGBTQ rights, and has raised millions of dollars for HIV/AIDS research.
 In June 2013, amfAR presented her with its humanitarian award for her philanthropic work.
 That September, she was awarded the Ally for Equality award presented by the Human Rights Campaign, for her support of the LGBTQ community.
 The following year, she received the GLAAD Vanguard Award.
 In July 2016, Lopez released a single entitled "Love Make the World Go Round", a collaboration with Lin-Manuel Miranda, which benefits victims of the Orlando nightclub shooting.
 She was also featured on the song "Hands" along with numerous other artists, also benefiting those affected by the Orlando shooting.
 Lopez signed an open letter from Billboard magazine to the United States Congress in 2016, which demanded action on gun control.
+In 2017, she participated in the #KeepThePromise campaign, initiated by the film The Promise, a movie about the Armenian genocide.

 In June 2020, Lopez attended a Black Lives Matter movement protest in Los Angeles, in connection with the broader George Floyd protests.
 Lopez has also been an active advocate for the Time's Up movement.
 In January 2022, she became one of the co-chairs for Michelle Obama's When We All Vote.
 She expressed solidarity with the people of the Gaza Strip during the Gaza war.
 As part of a group called Artists4Ceasefire, she signed a letter urging President Joe Biden to call for an immediate ceasefire in Gaza.

+In June 2026, Lopez stated her views on what makes someone a New Yorker and her view that you have to be born in New York to be a New Yorker.
+Lopez stated; “You live in New York.
+You take on characteristics of New Yorkers probably by that time.
+You have a New York sensibility.
+When you’re born in New York is when you’re really a New Yorker.”
+The statement generated controversy considering the fact that Lopez lives in Los Angeles and the fact that many New York City residents are immigrants or are from other parts of the US.
+The statements generated considerable criticism online.